Genndy Tartakovsky: Career

 On June 15, 2022, Tartakovsky signed a cross-studio overall deal with Cartoon Network Studios and Warner Bros.
 Animation that lets him develop, create and produce animated programs for a variety of platforms, either with original characters or with a Warner Bros.
 Discovery IP.
 Sam Register, president of both companies, said "Genndy is a true visionary who embodies the creator spirit of Cartoon Network Studios.
 As he continues to push the boundaries of storytelling and animation, we are excited to have a front row seat both here and now also at Warner Bros.
 Animation."

 On March 30, 2023, Deadline Hollywood announced that Tartakovsky's show Unicorn: Warriors Eternal was moved to Adult Swim, which premiered on the programming block on May 1, 2023.
 On April 25, 2023, he stated that he had no intention of developing a Dexter's Laboratory reboot after the death of Christine Cavanaugh, the original voice of Dexter and due to the "oversaturation" of recent reboots of cartoons.

 In April 2025, Netflix announced their acquisition of Tartakovsky's adult animated film Fixed, which is produced by Sony Pictures Animation.

+After pitching the animated series for nearly 20 years, Tartakovsky's Conan the Barbarian was picked up by Amazon Prime and is produced by Cartoon Network Studios.

+Legacy

+Tartakovsky has often been hailed as an influence on various animators, illustrators, cartoonists, authors, filmmakers and writers especially across North America and Europe, including McCracken, Rudish, Renzetti, Favreau, Amphibia creator Matt Braly, Pixar artist Sanjay Patel, Final Space creator and YouTuber Olan Rogers, and Tomm Moore of Ireland's Cartoon Saloon, with the latter commending the way Tartakovsky's Samurai Jack "created a cinematic look on a TV budget".

 Personal life

 In 2000, Tartakovsky married Dawn David.
-As of 2017, he had three children.
+As of 2017, he has three children.
 He is fluent in English and speaks some Russian.
+His top creative inspirations include Tex Avery, Bob Clampett, Chuck Jones, George Lucas, David Lean, Mel Brooks, Max Fleischer, Osamu Tezuka, Jack Kirby, Walt Disney, Steven Spielberg, Akira Kurosawa, Alfred Hitchcock, Stanley Kubrick, Hayao Miyazaki, Sergio Leone, Frank Miller, Francis Ford Coppola, Robert E. Howard, Ridley Scott, Mel Gibson, and Harvey Kurtzman as well as Disney's Nine Old Men and Hanna-Barbera; he even admires the likes of James Baxter, Don Bluth, Antonio Prohías, Aaron Blaise, Mamoru Oshii, Matt Groening, Pendleton Ward, Bill Watterson, Frank Frazetta, Ralph Bakshi, Rebecca Sugar, J.G.
+Quintel, Jorge R. Gutierrez, and Katsuhiro Otomo.